Megan Bedell

-I am an Associate Research Scientist at the Center for Computational Astrophysics, Flatiron Institute, a division of the Simons Foundation.
+I am a Research Scientist at the Center for Computational Astrophysics, Flatiron Institute, a division of the Simons Foundation.
 I play a leadership role in the Exoplanets and Astronomical Data groups.

 I am affiliated with the American Museum of Natural History as a Research Associate.
 Previously, I did my PhD at the University of Chicago.